Alexander Mosaic: Conservation

 In 2015, IPERION CH, the Integrated Platform for the European Research Infrastructure ON Cultural Heritage, researched the mosaic and used various non-invasive analysis techniques to discover the physical composition of the mosaic, in addition to learning which parts were original and which were added after rediscovery.
 In 2018, a photogrammetric model was created of the mosaic, revealing flaws and cracks invisible to the human eye.

 In January 2021 the National Archaeological Museum of Naples began a major restoration project to attempt to conserve the mosaic.
 In the initial assessment of the mosaic, multiple issues were discovered, including detached tesserae, cracks, bulges and surface depressions.
-Some areas had been already treated, such as multiple cracks that had been covered by thin paper bandages in a “velinatura” technique, in prior restoration efforts.
+Some areas had been already treated, such as multiple cracks that had been covered by thin paper bandages in a "velinatura" technique, in prior restoration efforts.

 The Alexander Mosaic in the History of the House

 The House of the Faun at Pompeii was immediately recognized by its size and decoration as one of the town’s most important houses.
 Adolf Hoffmann argues that the House of the Faun was constructed in two principal phases.

-The first phase was distinctive from the second that Hoffmann refers to it as the "first House of the Faun" and has recently attempted a reconstruction.
-In the first half-or at latest by the middle of the second century B.C., the two atria (from image: 27 and 7) and the first peristyle (from image: 36, originally in the Doric order) were constructed.
-Another distinctive feature of this first phase was the absence, from the north side of the first peristyle, of the Alexander Mosaic and its exedra (37).
+Hoffmann refers to the first phase as the "first House of the Faun" and has recently attempted a reconstruction.
+In the first half, or at latest by the middle of the second century BC, the two atria (from image: 27 and 7) and the first peristyle (from image: 36, originally in the Doric order) were constructed.
+Another distinctive feature of this first phase was the absence of the Alexander Mosaic and its exedra from the north side of the first peristyle (37).
 A large room, underlying the later rooms to the east of the Alexander exedra (from image: 42, 38, and 43), served the first peristyle as its principal exedra during this first phase.
-Overall, the first incarnation of the House of the Faun dated back to ca. 180 B.C.E., occupied two-thirds of the insula and consisted of two atria, one small house and one peristyle.
+Overall, the first incarnation of the House of the Faun dated back to c.
+180 BC, occupied two-thirds of the insula and consisted of two atria, one small house and one peristyle.